 The answer is common sense!
 If you party every weekend, all night, then you risk the police turning up more than once.
 But if you’re having a housewarming party and then celebrate your birthday a few weeks later, that’s pretty reasonable.

 And if you’ve warned your neighbours with a note in the stairwell, you don’t have to go radio silent from 10.01 pm.
-Just make sure you stay off your balcony, close the windows and turn the volume down a little.
+You have just had a barbecue on your balcony, just make sure you don’t stay out late at night.
+Finish the evening inside your flat, close the windows and turn down the volume slightly.

 Are your neighbours partying and the noise is a bit loud?